 Hell’s Bay Glades Skiff

-“When you think of a microskiff, you think of a skiff that has been pared down to the bare minimum,” says Todd Fuller, Hell’s Bay director of sales and marketing.
+“When you think of a microskiff, you think of a skiff that has been pared down to the bare minimum,” says Todd Fuller, of Hell’s Bay.
 “A microskiff is unapologetically a tool designed to access water that can be reached by no other means.”

 Microskiffs operate with a minimum amount of power.
 Often they employ an outboard that’s small enough to be removed for no-motor-zone access.
 That also means that they’re light enough to perform with lower horsepower, pole easily, and float in 4 to 5 inches of water fully loaded, Fuller says.